Trencmivront/Notepad-in-Java/README.txt

-This note app made by watching TapTap's YouTube tutorial.
+This note app I made by watching TapTap's YouTube tutorial.
 I've learnt lots of new things from it.